-The Department of Marine Biotechnology and Resources offers three kinds of degree programs: Bachelor of Science, Master of Science, and Doctorate degrees.
+The Department of Marine Biotechnology and Resources offers three kinds of degree programs: Bachelor of Science, Master of Science, and Doctoral degree.
 The undergraduate program trains students from basic sciences to advanced technologies regarding to marine resources for reserving and managing the resources to be used sustainably.
 The curriculums focus mainly on biotechnology, marine biology, natural products, and chemistry, integrating with sciences related to invertebrates, planktons, physiology and physical and geological oceanography.
-Besides the lecture classes, the Department greatly emphasizes laboratory skill.
-There are 16 laboratory courses to cover biology, chemistry and some oceanography areas, to bridge both theories and applications.
-Expectedly, students can familiarize many operation procedures of the instruments for their advancing careers.
+Not only the lecture classes, the Department also offer training on laboratory skill.
+There are 16 laboratory courses covering biology, chemistry and many oceanography areas, building up the bridge between theories and applications.
+As such, students are able to learn the variety of experimental skills to extend their future careers.

-The Department has established the graduate programs of MS and Doctorate for incubating specialists in marine biotechnology and natural products, as well as a breadth of marine resources, who currently serve in the academic, industrial, and governmental organizations.
-The graduate programs are at large divided into four groups:
+The Department has established the Master and Doctoral programs since past 30 years, incubating specialists in marine biotechnology and natural products, as well as a breadth of marine resources.
+Students graduated from this Department currently serve in academics, industries, government, and non-profit organizations.
+The graduate programs are at large divided into three groups:

 (1) Marine Biotechnology Division develops the applications of marine microbiology, biotechnology, neuroendocrinology, physiology, and bioreactor design;